 We focus on portraying how education works by describing and interpreting phenomena related to teaching and learning.

 - Bringing Authenticity to Online Teaching and Learning.
-This study analyzes learner-centered design strategies and entrepreneurial thinking as ways to elevate online learning experiences through engagement, ownership and collaboration.
+Learner-centered design strategies and entrepreneurial thinking are analyzed as ways to elevate online learning experiences through engagement, ownership, and collaboration.

 *Reeves, T. C., & Oh, E. (2017).
 The goals and methods of educational technology research over a quarter century (1989–2014).
 Educational Technology Research and Development, 65(2), 325–339.